 For comparison purposes, the groundwater system was approximated in GoldSim with analytical solutions to eliminate the DLL.
 The test Monte Carlo simulation ran in 15 seconds with this GoldSim-only version.
 Figure 4 shows a comparison of median river constituent concentration for the DLL and non-DLL versions.
 They are similar, though the concentration ramps up more quickly and cleans up more quickly after mining ends when using MODFLOW and MT3D instead of the analytical approximations.
 The faster GoldSim-only model might be useful as a screening tool, but the DLL version of the model with its use of industry-standard groundwater flow and transport models would likely fare better in a model review if the model is subject to regulatory approval.

 Though not explored in this project, GoldSim does offer parallel processing capability that could be utilized to decrease run times.
-Up to four slave processes may be used with the basic GoldSim license; an unlimited number of slave processes may be used with the Distributed Processing Plus module.
-Since large amounts of data may be passed between the master and the slaves, parallel runs require multiprocessor computers or fast network connections.
+Up to four DP client processes may be used with the basic GoldSim license; an unlimited number of client processes may be used with the Distributed Processing Plus module.
+Since large amounts of data may be passed between the master and the clients, parallel runs require multiprocessor computers or fast network connections.

 Figure 4.
 Time series of median downstream constituent concentration in river for GoldSim – MODFLOW/MT3D coupled model (blue line) and GoldSim-only model with analytical approximations for groundwater flow and solute transport (black line).